turingschool-examples/backend_mod_1_prework/day_6/questions.md

 **6. What questions do you still have about classes in Ruby?**

 - When to use @attr_name vs self.attr_name
-- What types of instance variable should be used in attr_accessor vs. attr_accessor.
+- What types of instance variable should be used in attr_reader vs. attr_accessor.